 Now is also the time to finalise any other arrangements re payment, like paying via insurance policy.

-Step 6 - Financing Treatment
+Step 6 - Paying For Rehab

 Most clinics will expect payment of a deposit, toward the full balance of treatment, prior to admitting.